SwedbankPay/developer.swedbankpay.com/payments/card/other-features.md

 ## Co-badge Card Choice for Dankort

-Due to EU regulations from 2016-06-09 regarding cards that have more than one payment application, we have developed support for the end users of Dankort to be able to choose their preferred payment application on the Swedbank Pay payment page.
-Read more about this EU legislation at [Dankort][dankort-eu].
+Due to new [EU regulations from 2016-06-09][eu-regulation] regarding cards that have more than one payment application, we have developed support for the end users of Dankort to be able to choose their preferred payment application on the Swedbank Pay payment page.
+If you are a Dankort user, read more about this feature at [Dankort][dankort-eu].

 As a merchant you are able to set a priority selection of payment application by contacting [SwedbankPay Support][swedbankpay-support].
 The end user will always